 "In each of our offices we have coats and hygiene supplies, but when there are needs beyond that, FROM bends over backwards to help us," he said.

 Fowler said the increasing challenge of finding affordable housing in the area is a particular stressor for families -- students included.
 He said the district is "planting some seeds" to create partnerships with community initiatives and mental-health agencies to bring them into the schools.

 "Right now there's nothing in place, but we're moving from the idea phase to more of a planning phase," he said.
 "I'm very optimistic."

 "All these things help promote stable home environments for families in our community," said Fowler, who also took over this year as the district's curriculum director.
 "We can't always coordinate access through resources in Grand Rapids because of transportation issues (and) other things.

-"In so many instances we have felt so fortunate that all (FROM's) resources are in one place."April 4th 2017
+"In so many instances we have felt so fortunate that all (FROM's) resources are in one place."July 28th 2017